Gourmet Homemade Meals for Your Dog

 4 Cups Brown Rice

-Put whole chicken in a big stainless steel pot and submerged in cold water.
+Put whole chicken in a big stainless steel pot and submerge in cold water.
 Boil the chicken till chicken is fully-cooked (no blood or raw flesh).
 Boiling a whole chicken might take an entire hour.
 Do not put any spices, salt or pepper when boiling the chicken.
-Salt substance is present in all the ingredients.
 Discard scum or as much fat from top.
+Set aside to cool.
 (SEE NOTE below regarding making a clear broth with this chicken.)

-NOTE: To make multiple uses for this food---meaning for you and your dog, boil the chicken alone, no spices, salt or pepper or any of the ingredients.
-Just a clear broth.
-The clear broth you can freeze in plastic containers for your soup, pasta, grains, etc. Or you can refrigerate some for your dog's drink.
-Remember to always remove the scum or extra fat.
+NOTE: To make multiple uses for this food---meaning for you and your dog, make a chicken broth.
+Boil the chicken alone, no spices, salt or pepper.
+Remove scum and excess fat.
+Aim for a clear broth.
+Freeze in containers 2/3rd of the way.
+Use for soup, pasta, grains, etc. Or you can reserve some for your dog's beverage.
+Refrigerate chicken broth for two days.
+Remember that moisture is significant in your dog's overall health.

 SAFETY NOTE: Salmonella Beware.
 Always sanitize your sink and wash your hands thoroughly when handling raw poultry.
 Wash and sanitize all tools and equipment that got in contact with the raw chicken.
 Measure one capful of bleach with a gallon water.
 Use a clean empty bucket for your sanitizer.
 Better be safe than sick.